I tested the best laptop docking stations – here’s what I recommend for your office setup

 Dell WD19S 180W specs: Ports: USB-A 3.2- 9 pin (2), USB-A 3.2 with PowerShare (1), USB-C 3.2 - 24 pin (1), USB-C 3.2 with DisplayPort (1), RJ-45 (1), DisplayPort (2), HDMI 2.0 (1) | Display: 4K @ 60Hz, Quad HD @ 60Hz; up to three displays

-Its flat design played a major role in my enjoyment.
-You'll notice the front of the dock is slanted.
-Placing a laptop on top of the rubber strip causes the computer to sit at an angle, which improves airflow beneath the machine.
-Hot air won't be trapped between your laptop and the table.
+Its flat design played a major role in my positive review.
+You'll notice the front of the dock is slanted--and for good reason.
+Placing a laptop on top of the rubber strip causes the computer to sit at an angle, which improves airflow beneath the machine, so hot air won't be trapped between your laptop and the table.
 It's a small flourish, but it makes a noticeable different.
 Your device will run cooler and quieter.

 Review: Belkin Connect Universal USB-C 11-in-1 Pro Dock